Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/savings_plans/guide.es-us.md

 ///

-Thanks to this dashboard, you can monitor the use and efficiency of your Savings Plans in real time, adjust your strategy according to the data observed and optimise your costs for more effective management of your OVHcloud resources. -->
+Thanks to this dashboard, you can monitor the use and efficiency of your Savings Plans in real time, adjust your strategy according to the data observed, and optimize your costs for more efficient management of your OVHcloud resources.

 ## Understanding billing